 Medicaid-eligible individuals who have private health insurance or have the opportunity to enroll in private health insurance.
 The HIPP program determines whether it is cost-effective to enroll someone in the HIPP program.

 The HIPP program will look at all cost sharing services and administrative costs.
-If the total is less than what it would cost for Medicaid to cover the equivalent set of services to the private health plan, then the policy is considered cost-effective.
+If the total is less than what it would cost for Medicaid to cover the equivalent set of services of the private health plan, then the policy is considered cost-effective.